sureshshrestha/knp-menu/README.md

 This is a ready to use repository for **KnpMenuBundle** configured in **symfony2.5.1**.
 This is intended for the *Symfony developers* who want to run into the KnpMenuBundle without any burden in configuring.
-For details on installation please go to the documentation of [KnpMenuBundle](https://github.com/KnpLabs/KnpMenu).
+If you are looking for installation of the bundle yourself go through the official documentation of [KnpMenuBundle](https://github.com/KnpLabs/KnpMenu).

 Follow the following steps: